PacificBiosciences/sawfish/docs/accuracy.md

 After running these commands the final sawfish SV output will be found in `sawfish_joint-call_output/genotyped.sv.vcf.gz`.

-For CMRG assessment, the SVs were benchmarked against the GIAB CMRG v1.0 truth set using truvari with following command:
+For CMRG assessment, the SVs were assessed against the GIAB CMRG v1.0 benchmark set using truvari with following command:

     truvari bench -r 1000 --passonly --pick ac -f human_GRCh38_no_alt_analysis_set.fasta -b HG002_GRCh38_CMRG_SV_v1.00.vcf.gz --includebed HG002_GRCh38_CMRG_SV_v1.00.bed -c sawfish_joint-call_output/genotyped.sv.vcf.gz -o out

-Truth set links and truvari installation details are given below.
+Benchmark set links and truvari installation details are given below.

-For general accuracy assessment, the SVs are benchmarked against the GIAB T2T v1.0 truth set.
-Download and sex chromosome exclusion details are described below.
+For general accuracy assessment, the SVs are assessed against a recent GIAB T2T benchmark set.
+The benchmark set download link and sex chromosome exclusion details are described below.
 Instructions to download the version of `hap-eval` used here together with an example installation procedure are also described below.

-Given the sawfish SV calls, GIAB T2T truth set files and a version of `hap-eval` activated in the current environment, the benchmarking command is:
+Given the sawfish SV calls, GIAB T2T benchmark set files and a version of `hap-eval` activated in the current environment, the benchmarking command is:

     hap_eval --reference human_GRCh38_no_alt_analysis_set.fasta --base GRCh38_HG002-T2TQ100-V1.0_stvar.vcf.gz --interval GRCh38_HG002-T2TQ100-V1.0_stvar.benchmark.only_autosomes.bed --comp sawfish_joint-call_output/genotyped.sv.vcf.gz

-SV calls from pbsv are benchmarked on CMRG and T2T truth sets using the same methods.
+SV calls from pbsv are assessed on CMRG and T2T benchmark sets using the same methods.

 #### Downloading the GRCh38 reference